marramgrass/dotfiles/README.markdown

   symlinked in when you run `rake install`.
 - **topic/\completions**: Any files called in `completions` get loaded last so that they get loaded after we set up zsh autocomplete functions.

-## thanks

-Like Zach Holman before me, I forked this `dotfiles` from his and have since made it my own.
-It was very useful as a starting point, and as an inspiration to start syncing my `dotfiles` from Linux to OS X.